Chapter 3 Getting Started with R

 • environment pane (top right); shows all the current variables, datasets and anything else in the working memory

-• file pane (bottom right); allows you to browse overfiles
+• file pane (bottom right); allows you to browse over files

-The R language is incredibly large and diverse.
+The R language is very large and diverse.
 Any user of R can extend the language with new functions and new tools, which come together in the shape of a package.
 There are about 20 thousand (!)
-R packages available, each of which has their own speciality.
+R packages available, each of which has their own specialty.
 When some clever person creates a new epidemiological model and wants it to become available for the community, they can upload it on R and make it available for us.
 While the volume of packages make it sound like you can easily lose track of everything that’s out there, there’s only a handful of packages that really everyone tends to use.
-For example, the Tidyverse is a collection of packages that many people workign with R have experience with.
+For example, the Tidyverse is a collection of packages that many people working with R have extensive experience with.
 We will also be using it a lot in this course, specifically the packages ggplot2 (for visualization) dplyr (for data manipulation), readr (for reading datafiles) and tidyr (for reshaping dataframes).

 We will go through installing and loading packages, and writing functions later in this course.
 For now we can get started on some very simple things in R, to get you familiar with doing some coding!